-Although the BA is not awarded until the end of the fourth year, it is expected that most undergraduate requirements will be completed in three years so as to facilitate continuation toward the MA at SAIS.
+Although the BA is not awarded until the end of the fourth year, it is expected that most undergraduate requirements will be completed in three years so as to facilitate continuation toward the MAIR at SAIS.
 Affiliation with the Homewood campus is terminated after the fourth year of the program.

 Students pay SAIS tuition during their fourth and fifth years of study, although Homewood financial aid applies during their fourth year.
 Financial assistance for the fifth year is determined by SAIS and is not guaranteed.